ishaan2304/Agri-Case-Study/README.md

 # Agri Case Study
-This repository contains the code and analysis for the agricultural case study.
+This repository contains the code and analysis for the agricultural case study

 - `agri.ipynb`: Jupyter Notebook containing the analysis and visualizations